elankath/mcmdesign/src/machine-controller/node_drain.md

 1. [machine-controller-manager/pkg/util/provider/drain.SupportEviction](https://github.com/gardener/machine-controller-manager/blob/v0.47.0/pkg/util/provider/drain/drain.go#L1106) uses Discovery API to find out if the server support eviction subresource and if so return its groupVersion or "" if it doesn't.
    1. [k8s.io/kubectl/pkg/drain.CheckEvictionSupport](https://pkg.go.dev/k8s.io/kubectl/pkg/drain#CheckEvictionSupport) already does this.
 2. [attemptEvict boolean](https://github.com/gardener/machine-controller-manager/blob/v0.47.0/pkg/util/provider/drain/drain.go#L400) usage is confusing.
+3. TODO: GAP?
+For cordoning a Node we currently just set `Node.Spec.Unschedulable`.
+But we are also supposed to set the taint. `node.kubernetes.io/unschedulable`.
+The spec way is supposed to be deprecated.

 #### drain.filterPodsWithPv